haastrupea/mainlandhouses/README.md

 $config['housePictureDir']['unCategorisedPictures']="/assets/images/houses" //house images folder
  ```

--create mysql db and import the "dbStructureBackup.sql" in the root of the project to populate the db with the database structure
+--- create mysql db and import the "dbStructureBackup.sql" in the root of the project to populate the db with the database structure

  # instruction to setup admin functionality will be provided later.